freenas/freenas-docs/userguide/system.rst

   than *20* are recommended, but any unused number between *1* and *255* is allowed.

-* :guilabel:`IP Address (This Controller)`: specify a static IP address when |ctrlr-term-1| is not using DHCP.
+* :guilabel:`IP Address (`\ |Ctrlr-term-1|\ :guilabel:`)`: specify a
+  static IP address and netmask when |ctrlr-term-1| is not using DHCP.

 * :guilabel:`Failover IP Address (`\ |Ctrlr-term-2|\ :guilabel:`)`:
-  specify a static IP address for the second |ctrlr-term| when it is not using DHCP.
+  specify a static IP address and netmask for |ctrlr-term-2| when it is not using DHCP.

 * :guilabel:`Virtual IP Address`: enter the IP address to use for administrative access to the array.
+The netmask :literal:`32` is reserved for this value and cannot be changed.

 After the network configuration is complete, log out and log back in,